-The Magnificent Musée Toulouse-Lautrec in Albi France
+Visitor's Guide To the Magnificent Musée Toulouse-Lautrec in Albi France

 “Everywhere and always ugliness has its beautiful aspects; it is thrilling to discover them where nobody else has noticed them.” ― Henri de Toulouse-Lautrec

-Here's my guide to the absolutely fantastic Musée Toulouse-Lautrec in Albi France.
+Here's my guide to visiting the absolutely fantastic Musée Toulouse-Lautrec in Albi France.
 The museum is a must see site in the quaint medieval UNESCO town.
 Albi is nestled in secret out of the way southwest France.
 Despite being a hidden gem in France, Albi is home to a venerable world class museum.

 I have a soft spot for single artist museums, and Albi's Toulouse-Lautrec Museum is particularly sweet.
 The museum is dedicated to French artist and Post-Impressionist painter Henri de Toulouse-Lautrec.
 You may know him from his iconic posters of bawdy fin de siècle spots in Paris, like the Moulin Rouge.